kontainapp/km/docs/debugging-guide.md

 ![VSC Python unikernel run and debug](images/image11.png)

-2. Now you can visually debug Python code as a Python unikernel in Kontain VM, and the debugging experience will be the same as for any other Python program:
+2. Now you can visually debug Python code as a Python unikernel within Kontain VM, and the debugging experience will be the same as for any other Python program:

 ![VSC Python unikernel debugging investigation](images/image10.png)